pbalduino/menios/docs/architecture/mem.md

 Work remaining after issue #28 (also expanded in `docs/architecture/per_process_vm.md`):

 * **Canonical Layout**: Define fixed bases for text, rodata, data/BSS, heap, stack, and mmappable regions so PIDs no longer influence addresses and we can reserve guard pages.
-* **Heap Region**: Introduce a grow-up region for `brk`/`mmap`, wire it into the lazy allocation path, and converge cleanup logic on the region metadata instead of the flat `user_segments` array.
+* **Native Kernel Heap Region**: Introduce a true kernel-managed grow-up heap region for `brk`/`sbrk` syscalls, wire it into the lazy allocation path, and converge cleanup logic on the region metadata instead of the flat `user_segments` array.
+(Currently, userland uses a libc shim backed by `mmap`.)
-* **Address-Space Isolation**: Replace the “clone kernel CR3” strategy with a curated template that maps only the required shared kernel ranges plus user regions, then teach `proc_exit` to unmap via region descriptors.
+* **Address-Space Isolation**: Replace the "clone kernel CR3" strategy with a curated template that maps only the required shared kernel ranges plus user regions, then teach `proc_exit` to unmap via region descriptors.
 * **Demand Paging**: Build on the region infrastructure to lazily populate PT_LOAD segments or file-backed mappings once the filesystem and VFS layers arrive.

 ## Open Questions / Future Work